How to choose: traditional vs new domain endings

-With all these new domain name endings available, there’s more opportunity than ever to create a meaningful and memorable domain name that tells the world more about you and what you do.
-Here, we’ll teach you everything you need to know about top level domains (TLDs) and how to select which one is right for you.
+With all these new domain name endings available, there's more opportunity than ever to create a meaningful and memorable domain name that tells the world more about you and what you do.
+Here, we'll teach you everything that you need to know about top-level domains (TLD) and how to select which one is right for you.

 Reasons to try a new TLD

-Because new TLDs haven’t been around that long, domain names that are short and memorable are often still available.
-A new TLD can be both a way to get the domain name you want, as well as a way to shorten your domain name by using a relevant term after the dot.
-For example, yourfavoritecafe.com could simply be yourfavorite.cafe.
+Because new TLDs haven't been around that long, domain names that are short and memorable are often still available.
+A new TLD can be both a way to get the domain name that you want, as well as a way to shorten your domain name by using a relevant term after the dot.
+For example, yourfavouritecafe.co.uk could simply be yourfavourite.cafe.

 Businesses that already have a traditional domain may decide to purchase a version of their domain name with a new TLD, and point their old domain to the new address.
-This can protect the alternate domain from being purchased by someone else, as well as give the business a new domain that is more creative, relevant, or cutting-edge.
+This can protect the alternative domain from being purchased by someone else, as well as give the business a new domain that is more creative, relevant or cutting edge.
 For example, a business that owns janescoffee.com may buy janes.coffee.

 But what about Search?

 Using a new domain ending will not hurt your search presence.
 It's worth noting that in the eyes of Google and other search engines, all TLDs are equal.
 A new TLD will not affect your search engine ranking, or put it lower in the list of websites that are appear based on a search.

 Using a new domain ending will not hurt your search presence.

 Which TLD should I choose?

 The decision about your domain name is very specific to you and your goals.
 You can see a full list of all available TLDs at Google Domains.
 Here are some questions to consider before you choose your domain: